 - "As before, the Altima quickly outs itself as one of the best-handling cars in the segment, with well-controlled primary and secondary impacts and nicely snubbed body control." -- Autoblog (2013)

 Next Steps: Nissan Altima

-- Find low financing rates for the Nissan Altima
+- View the best prices for the 2015 Nissan Altima

 - See Affordable Midsize Cars rankings